vgarshin/gsom_jhub_deploy/README.md

 | `kubectl logs <pod_name> -n jhub -c <container_name> --previous` | List logs from pod named `<pod_name>` in `jhub` namespace if many docker containers are in a pod, where `<container_name>` stands for a container to find.
 Note the key `--previous` for the logs of a previous container launch |
 | `kubectl -n jhub exec -it <pod_name> /bin/bash` | Get access to shell `/bin/bash` of the running pod (container) `<pod_name>` in `jhub` namespace |

-Full list of the possible `kubectl` commands can be found [here](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands).
+Full list of the possible `kubectl` commands can be found [HERE](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands).

-## Upgrade
+## Customization

+JupyterHub allows to customize user environment which is the set of software packages, environment variables, and various files that are present when the user logs in.
+Overall manual for customization options can be found [HERE}(https://zero-to-jupyterhub.readthedocs.io/en/latest/jupyterhub/customizing/user-environment.html
-Docker images, authorization
+Docker images, authorization).

+Current installation already offers a few environments:
+- Data Science environment
+- Spark environment
+- R environment
+- Minimal Python environment

+All of the images for environments are taken or inherited from [THIS RESOURCE](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html).

 ## Troubleshooting